 – Fruit: Frozen fruit is cheap, available year-round, and works a treat here.
 (Chop into bite-sized pieces as necessary, then defrost overnight in a sieve over a bowl.)
 Start with 200g fruit and add more if you prefer.

 Don’t want to use, or don’t have, frozen fruit?
 Use fresh, or tinned (drained, of course); or, add up to 4 large spoonfuls of your favourite curd, jam, jelly, or marmalade.
+Harder fresh fruit (apples, and maybe pears/plums) might need to be cooked down in a pot on the hob for up to 8 minutes.

 – Spices and Herbs: Match these to any other additions.
 Ground nutmeg (or mace), cinnamon, ginger, cloves, allspice, and cardamom are all good ideas.
 You could also go daring and try a touch of ground black pepper, or some thyme, sage, basil, lavender, mint, or other herbs (fresh or dried).
 I recommend starting with 1 tsp of anything (reduce to 1/2 tsp for ginger, cloves, pepper, or lavender); taste, then add more as you like.